Management Information and Managerial Accounting Systems (MSc)Back

-The IS courses will give you an appreciation of how technology can be used to support the operations and transactions of modern organisations.
-The management accounting courses will provide you with a thorough understanding of management accounting concepts and techniques and how these can be used to support managerial decision-making.
+The IS modules will give you an appreciation of how technology can be used to support the operations and transactions of modern organisations.
+The management accounting modules will provide you with a thorough understanding of management accounting concepts and techniques and how these can be used to support managerial decision-making.

 MIMAS is a challenging postgraduate degree course.
 The employment record of the degree is excellent, with graduates from this course currently employed in a variety of positions, including: management consultant, project manager, business analyst, business intelligence analyst, management accountant and financial accountant.

-Students undertake taught modules to the value of 60 credits, undertake an applied research project to the value of 10 credits, complete a group based research project to the value of 10 credits and also complete a graduate industrial placement to the value of 10 credits.
-In the event of a placement not being secured an unplaced student will undertake project work of an equivalent credit value as specified by the Head of Department.
+Students undertake taught modules to the value of 60 credits, undertake a placement to the value of 30 credits.
+In the event of a placement not being secured an unplaced student will undertake industry report work of an equivalent credit value as specified by the Head of Department.